 Niketa joined Mayer Brown in 2014, after earning her JD from the University of Pennsylvania Law School, where she was an editor on the Journal of Business Law and won the national championship for the ABA Labor & Employment Trial Advocacy Competition.
 She was also awarded a Certificate in Management from the Wharton School at the University of Pennsylvania, and spent six months at the University of Amsterdam Law School where she studied European Union law and European civil and commercial law.
 Before graduating from law school, Niketa worked as a judicial extern for the Honorable Lisa Rau of the Pennsylvania Civil Court of Common Pleas.

-Niketa is currently on secondment to HSBC Bank plc in London where she serves as legal counsel to the Chief of Staff in Group Legal.
+Niketa was previously seconded to HSBC Bank plc in London where she served as senior legal counsel to the Chief of Staff in Group Legal.

 Notable Trial Experience

 - Obtained unanimous jury verdict for Munich-based Bayerische Landesbank (BayernLB) in breach of contract case.
 BayernLB brought suit to recover damages for guaranteed investment contracts that should have terminated when the defendant repaid related bonds.
 Jury awarded BayernLB its full requested damages, and denied any recovery to the defendant on its counterclaims.
 Bayerische Landesbank v.
 Nebraska Investment Finance Authority, No. 1:15-cv-07287 (S.D.N.Y.
 Oct.
 5, 2017).